RacketyAlmond/HotelReservationApp/README.md

-Advanced next.js web application unitilising cutting-edge functionalities for modern reservation-aimed website.
-Project in development, on fundaments of Jonas Schmedtmann's "The Ultimate React Course 2025: React, Next.js, Redux & More" course
+Advanced next.js web application utitilising cutting-edge functionalities for modern reservation-aimed website.
+Project in development, currently with an entire authentication side working.
+This project has been made on fundaments of Jonas Schmedtmann's "The Ultimate React Course 2025: React, Next.js, Redux & More" course.